A Two-Week Journey on EuroHPC Leonardo

 The more ambitious part of our work involved training Qwen3.5 9B on domain segmentation using LoRA.

 Our first experiment used 64 rank LoRA with 95,000 training samples.
 The results were instructive but disappointing.
 On our benchmark, the model achieved 85.2% accuracy, comparable to our BiLSTM.
-But on real-world newly registered domains, it dropped to 82.8%.
+But on real world newly registered domains, it dropped to 82.8%.

 Here is a summary of our experimental results:

-| Qwen3.5 9B LoRA r128 (5M data) | 90.1% | 85.0% |
+Qwen3.5 9B LoRA r128 (5M data)90.1%85.0%

-| Qwen3.5 9B LoRA r64 (95K data) | 85.2% | 82.8% |
+Qwen3.5 9B LoRA r64 (95K data)85.2%82.8%

 What we learned

-But we also learned something valuable.
-LLMs struggle with exact string splitting, yet they excel at understanding meaning.
+The experiments confirmed what we suspected: for pure segmentation, a specialized BiLSTM is hard to beat.
+But LLMs excel at understanding meaning, even when they fail at exact string splitting.
 “Where are the word boundaries?” and “What does this domain represent?” are different questions requiring different tools.

 What comes next